Animorphs (TV series): Production

 The series was filmed in Toronto, Canada.
 Deborah A. Forte and Bill Siegler are the executive producers of the series.
-The animals used in this series were supplied by the Bowmanville Zoo, and Homer, the Golden Retriever who is Jake's dog was trained by Bryan Renfro.
-Due to budget issues, and for logistical and safety reasons, the morphs of the characters from the books were changed and the others were omitted, with Jake having the white tiger morph, Tobias' morph being a Harris's hawk rather than a red-tailed hawk, and Rachel having the lion morph rather than an elephant and grizzly bear.
+The animals used in this series were supplied by the Bowmanville Zoo, and Homer, the Golden Retriever who is Jake's dog, was trained by Bryan Renfro.
+Due to budget issues, and for logistical & safety reasons, the morphs of the characters from the books were changed and the others were adapted out, with Jake having the white tiger morph, Tobias' morph being a Harris' hawk rather than a red-tailed hawk, and Rachel having the lion morph rather than an elephant and grizzly bear.
 Also, instead of Cassie, Marco has the wolf morph, rather than a gorilla.

-Home releases
+TV airings & media releases

+Animorphs originally aired on Nickelodeon in the United States from September 4, 1998 to March 26, 2000, with reruns airing until August.
+Around 2015, reruns of the program were aired on over-the-air children's television network Qubo.

+In Canada, the series aired on YTV for both seasons and Global for its second.
+The series also aired in Europe and Australia.

-Sony Pictures Home Entertainment (when they were known as Columbia TriStar Home Video) had released twelve episodes in four VHS volumes known as The Invasion Series, collecting episodes from the series.
-The first 12 episodes are only released on VHS and not re-released on DVD.
+Sony Pictures Home Entertainment (then known as Columbia TriStar Home Video) had released twelve episodes in four VHS volumes, titled The Invasion Series, collecting episodes from the series.